top of page

 To protect from the hot summer sun and establish an over-story we planted fast-growing fruit trees and put up trellises.

-To keep inputs low I propagated plants from seed, cuttings and divisions from other gardens.
+To keep costs low I propagated plants from seed, cuttings and divisions from other gardens.

-We built paths and edging with pavers and bricks found on the property, but pulled them up after a few years, realising they were heat banks and finding them aesthetically unpleasing.
+We built paths and edging with pavers and bricks found on the property, but pulled them up after, realising they were heat banks and finding them aesthetically unpleasing.

 We laid drip irrigation throughout the garden, but found it didn't work for the wild style of gardening and pulled all that up too.